SkyFormation Helpdesk: email@example.com.

 - In the Add new API client dialog box, specify a name and enter description for the new client that will need access to the detection API in read-only mode.

-- In the API Scopes section, select Read access to Detection to define the required API capabilities.
+- In the API Scopes section, select Read for Event Streams to define the required API capabilities.

 A table displays the values for Client ID and Client Secret.